 - 6(A).
 A neck collar is mandatory. - 6(B).
 Neck Collar made of Nomex or equivalent is mandatory with a recommended rating of SFI 3.3, - 6(C).
 A neck collar is not required if the approved SFI Head and Neck Restraint System does not mandate one.
 For example, a "HANS" system. - 7.
-Head and Neck Restraint Systems - 7(A).
-Must meet the 5-year regulations set forth by SFI. - 8.
-Safety Belts - 8(Å).
+Head and Neck Restraint Systems

+7(A).
+Must meet the 5-year regulations set forth by SFI.

+- 8. Safety Belts - 8(Å).
 All cars must have a web type safety belt with a quick release buckle.
 The safety belt must be securely fastened to the frame.
 Pull up lap belts are recommended. - 8(B).
 Drivers will be required to use them at all times. - 8(C).
 The safety belt should be located so that the pressure is across the drivers' hips. - 8(D).
 Metal to metal fittings at the quick release is preferred. - 8(E).
 A dual shoulder harness (five-point safety belt) or strap is mandatory and must have a quick release fastener approved by the Safety Committee. - 8(F).
 The shoulder harness/straps shall be worn securely across the right and left shoulders. - 8(G).
 No restraining device of any kind is to be used to keep the driver's head or body outside the roll cage, with the exception of attaching both shoulder straps to the left upright bar of the cage. - 8(H).
 Four year replacement - 8(I).
 Shoulder belts must not be retained by shoulder loops or epaulets on the driver's suit. - 8(J).
-SFI 16.1 Belt 1-3/4 required or 16.2 for drivers under 100lbs 8(K).
-The use of cam lock belts will be allowed.
+SFI 16.1 Belt 1-3/4 required or 16.2 for drivers under 100lbs - 8(K).
+The use of cam lock belts will be allowed. - 9.
+Shoes - 9(A).
+Shoes are required that completely cover the feet for all drivers, handlers, associate handlers, flagman and others in hot chute, work area, staging area, racing surface, scaling and fueling area. - 9(B).
+Flat bottom shoes only, no use of Crocs, "Heelys" or shoes with wheels on the bottom allowed while in the car. - 10.
+Brake Pedal - 10(A).
+A full brake pedal or positive heel stop is mandatory to prevent the foot from pushing through the pedal.
+When using an "extended pedal", if the pedal mount is within 2 Inches of the axle, then a heel stop is not required. - 11.
+Seats - 11(A).
+If using a "seat," it MUST be bolted to the frame, not the belly-pan or firewall.